While cell-free DNA is our business, it’s patients who power our purpose

 Secretary & Chief Legal Officer

-Daniel Rabinowitz is Secretary and Chief Legal Officer of Natera.
-Prior to joining Natera, he was a corporate partner at the law firm McDermott, Will & Emery, and, before that, was also a corporate lawyer at the law firm Davis Polk & Wardwell.
-He has worked in the United States and Europe advising domestic, foreign, public, and private companies on capital raisings, M&A, investment management and compliance with US federal and state securities law.
-He has studied genetics, biochemistry, and molecular biology at Harvard University Extension School and attended courses on the legal and ethical aspects of biotechnology at Harvard Law School.
-Mr. Rabinowitz completed his B.A. and LL.B. degrees at the University of the Witwatersrand, South Africa, graduating at the top of his law school class, and completed his LL.M. at New York University School of Law with both Rotary Foundation and Fulbright Scholarships.
-Admitted in New York only.
+Daniel Rabinowitz is secretary and chief legal officer at Natera.
+Prior to joining Natera, he was a corporate partner at the law firm McDermott, Will & Emery, and before that, was a corporate lawyer at the law firm Davis Polk & Wardwell.
+He has worked in the United States and Europe advising domestic, foreign, public, and private companies on capital raisings, M&A, investment management, and compliance with US federal and state securities law.

 John Ryan, PhD, MBA